 Every couple of weeks I introduce you to an English football club which I assume you (my non-English readers) don’t know much about.
 In other words, you won’t be reading about Man U or Chelsea in this space.

-This week we meet a team from the Northeast that is coming back to the Premier League after spending one year kicking ass and breaking attendance records in the Championship.
+This week we meet a team from the Northeast that is back in the Premier League after spending one year kicking ass and breaking attendance records in the Championship.
 In fact, they have just secured their Premier League status for the 2019-20 season.

 Newcastle upon Tyne, on the northeast coast about four hours northeast of London and less than 90 minutes south of Edinburgh, Scotland.

 If you’re measuring clubs by stadium size and fan base, Newcastle is one of the biggest.
 Their palatial 52,000-seater is packed almost every game with rowdy as hell fans, even though they haven’t won the top flight since 1927.
-While I hate to say it with so many friends in rival Sunderland, I am glad to have NUFC promoted back to the Premier League, and I can’t wait to go up and see them play again.
+While I hate to say it with so many friends in rival Sunderland, I am glad to have NUFC in the Premier League, and I feel they should be more successful than they are.

 In case you’re wondering what all this promotion and relegation stuff is about — here you go.